Measuring Underemployment in Illinois: Alternative Measures of Labor Underutilization

 The six alternative measures include:

-U-1, persons unemployed 15 weeks or longer, as a percent of the civilian labor force;
+- U-1, persons unemployed 15 weeks or longer, as a percent of the civilian labor force;

-U-2, job losers and persons who completed temporary jobs, as a percent of the civilian labor force;
+- U-2, job losers and persons who completed temporary jobs, as a percent of the civilian labor force;

-U-3, total unemployed, as a percent of the civilian labor force (the official unemployment rate);
+- U-3, total unemployed, as a percent of the civilian labor force (the official unemployment rate);

-U-4, total unemployed plus discouraged workers, as a percent of the civilian labor force plus discouraged workers;
+- U-4, total unemployed plus discouraged workers, as a percent of the civilian labor force plus discouraged workers;

-U-5, total unemployed, plus discouraged workers, plus all other marginally attached workers, as a percent of the civilian labor force plus all marginally attached workers; and
+- U-5, total unemployed, plus discouraged workers, plus all other marginally attached workers, as a percent of the civilian labor force plus all marginally attached workers; and

-U-6, total unemployed, plus all marginally attached workers, plus total employed part-time for economic reasons, as a percent of the civilian labor force plus all marginally attached workers.
+- U-6, total unemployed, plus all marginally attached workers, plus total employed part-time for economic reasons, as a percent of the civilian labor force plus all marginally attached workers.

-Also, both the average national U-3 and U-6 rates have been consistently lower than the average Illinois U-3 and U-6 rates for nearly all the past decade.
-The Illinois-U.S. U-3 rate differences have ranged from -0.1 point in mid-2007 to more than -1.5 points in late 2013 and early 2014.
-The Illinois-U.S. U-6 rate differences have ranged from -0.1 point in mid-2007 to more than -2.0 points in late 2013 and early 2014.
+Both the average national U-3 and U-6 rates have been consistently lower than the average Illinois U-3 and U-6 rates for nearly all the past decade.
+The Illinois-U.S. U-3 rate differences have ranged from 0.3 point in late 2018 to more than 1.2 points in early 2021.
+The Illinois-U.S. U-6 rate differences have ranged from 0.1 point in May 2015 to 1.5 points in mid-2024.
+Only during the COVID-19 pandemic, in March and April 2020, did the US-6 rate surpass the Illinois U-6 rate by 0.1 point.

 A report with 12-month average U-3, U-6 rates for Illinois and the U.S. can be found here.

-The source for the U-3 and U-6 rates is the national household survey known as the Current Population Survey or CPS.
+The source for the U-3 and U-6 rates is the national household survey known as the Current Population Survey (CPS).
 We used 12-month averages to reduce the impact of the relatively high sampling error from the small Illinois CPS household sample and seasonal patterns.
 U-6 rates are not available for geographic areas below the state due to insufficient CPS household sample and data reliability concerns.

 Monthly national U-1 through U-6 rates are available from the U.S. BLS at https://www.bls.gov/webapps/legacy/cpsatab15.htm.
 The BLS also produces four-quarter average alternative measures of labor utilization for the U.S. and all states every three months.
 These alternative measures are available at https://www.bls.gov/lau/stalt.htm.